helolah/helolah/README.md

 I'm a Web Developer and currently working with Laravel, SASS and JQuery.

-I'm also studying ReactJS and in the future I'm looking to start my studies in NodeJS, and use my knowledge to create 100% complete and functional applications!
+I'm also studying ReactJS and in the future I'm looking to start my studies in NodeJS, and use my knowledge to develop 100% complete and functional applications!

 You have a project in mind?
 Don't hesitate send me a message.
 Let's bring this idea to life! 💜